Khushi3000/Khushi3000/README.md

 - 👋 Hi, I’m @Khushi3000
-- 👀 I’m interested in java, Python, SQL, Bi tools
+- 👀 I’m interested in java, Python, SQL, BI tools
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...